Swami Achootanand

-Swami Achhootanand, also known as Achutanand or Hariharanand, was an Indian anti-caste intellectual, Dalit writer, and social reformer.
-A former Arya Samajist, he became disillusioned with the Arya Samaj and established the Adi Hindu movement.
+Swami Achhootanand, also known as Achutanand or Hariharanand, was a 20th century Indian anti-caste intellectual, Dalit writer, and social reformer.
+A former Arya Samaji, he became disillusioned with the Arya Samaj and established the Adi Hindu movement.
 He was a poet, critic, dramatist, and historian.

 Early life

-Achhootanand was born in a Chamar (Jatav) family in the Umari village of Mainpuri district.
+Achhootanand was born on 6 May 1879 in a Chamar (Jatav) family in the Umari village of Mainpuri district.
 His parents Moti Ram and Ram Piari followed the Kabir panth.
-His father and uncles, Kalu Ram and Subedar Mathura Prasad and elder brother, Subedar Bant Lal, all of them were in the British Indian Army.
+His father and uncles, Kalu Ram and Subedar Mathura Prasad and elder brother, Subedar Bant Lal, were all in the British Indian Army.

 He was raised at the Devlali military cantonment in present-day Maharashtra, where his father was employed.
-For an untouchable at the time, he received relatively good education: the Christian missionaries at the cantonment school taught him to read Urdu, English, Hindi, and Gurumukhi.
+For a Dalit at the time, he received relatively good education: the Christian missionaries at the cantonment school taught him to read Urdu, English, Hindi, and Gurumukhi.

 Arya Samaj

 As a teenager, Achootanand became a follower of the religious leader Swami Sacchidananda, who taught him Bengali, Gujarati, Marathi, and Sanskrit languages.
 During the age 14-24, he traveled across north India with mendicant saints.
 According to his biographer, Chandrika Prasad Jigyasu, he read a variety of religious literature, including the Guru Granth Sahib; the Bijak of Kabir; the works of various other Bhakti poets (including Dadu Dayal, Ravidas and Namdev); Romesh Chunder Dutt's Bengali translation of the Rig Veda; and several history books.

 Achootanand became an enthusiastic participant in the Arya Samaj social reform campaigns.
 He adopted the name "Harihar", and worked on the Shuddi (re-conversion to Hinduism) ritual campaigns, that sought to prevent the lower castes from converting to Islam or Christianity.

 After a few years of working with the Arya Samaj, he became disillusioned with the organization.
 He came to believe that the Hindu social reformers were only concerned about the declining strength of the Hindus in the colonial census: they had no intention of working towards actual social equality.